ofithcheallaigh/ofithcheallaigh/README.md

 ---
 ## I am:
 - An electronics engineer with experience in PCB design, verification and validation testing, PCB design, Scrum
-- A MSc student in Artificial Intelligence
+- A MSc student in Artificial Intelligence, and now studying for a PhD in AI.
   - Studied Machine Learning, Deep Learning  , Statistical Analysis
 - Experienced in programming for machine learning, data analysis, automation and algorithm development